criteo/netprobify/CONTRIBUTING.md

 However, the delay might increase if there is too much pending PR or big features being developped internally.

-Once the code has been reviewed and validated, it will be merged into the dev branch.
+Once the code has been reviewed and validated, it will be merged into the master branch.

 ## Version release